Sleep & Vocabulary Development

 What is the relationship between language and cognition?
-While the Whorfian hypothesis (language determines cognition) remains controversial, my research shows evidence that language can mediate the way we selectively attend to information in the visual world, which begins in infancy and toddlerhood.
+My research shows evidence that language can mediate the way we selectively attend to information in the visual world, which begins in infancy and toddlerhood.

 Bias to Relevance